-Faculty: 85% of faculty members hold the highest degrees in their fields.
-Student-to-faculty ratio is 10:1; no classes are taught by teaching assistants.
+Faculty: 90% of full time faculty members hold the highest degrees in their fields.
+Student-to-faculty ratio is 13:1; no classes are taught by teaching assistants.

 Academic & Student Life.
 Students from across the U.S. and more than 20 other countries value a rigorous academic program renowned for its quality.
 An exceptional faculty teaches classes in seminar style.
-A student-faculty ratio of 10:1 ensures that each student is more than just a grade or a number.
+A student-faculty ratio of 11:1 ensures that each student is more than just a grade or a number.
 The acceptance rate of Wesleyan students into medical, law, business, and other graduate programs is exemplary.
-Beyond the academic, Wesleyan offers a thriving residence life program, NCAA Division III athletics, championship IHSA equestrian program, and meaningful opportunities for spiritual development and community leadership.
+Beyond the academic, Wesleyan offers a thriving residence life program, We're Division III athletics, championship NSSE equestrian program, and meaningful opportunities for spiritual development and community leadership.

 Affordability.
 Wesleyan offers a strong merit scholarship program and is recognized as one of the nation’s most affordable selective colleges.
 Because we are committed to helping every qualified young woman afford a Wesleyan education, we set our tuition well below that of most private colleges.
 In fact, according to the editors of USA TODAY and The Princeton Review, Wesleyan is among the nation’s Best Value Private Colleges because of our low cost of attendance and near-perfect academic ratings.
 Wesleyan raises millions of dollars each year for student scholarships, grants, and campus jobs.